hallorant/bigmit/cocousb/README.md

 You might ask why we don't run the 1/8" mono plug out the hole the power cord went out?
 This seems reasonable until you look inside the case.
-The strain relief posts are right behind this opening and you cannot fit the 1/8" plug in that space without cutting those posts out.
+The strain relief posts are right behind this opening (you can clearly seen the posts in the next image below) and you cannot fit the 1/8" plug in that space without cutting those posts out.
 A small hole seemed less scary to me than cutting out the posts.

 #### Attach the DC-DC Step-up Boost Converter Dual Output Power Supply